Ameobea/homepage/notes/content/posts/building-rnn-architecture-visualizations-with-tikz.md

 I followed a pretty similar process for the other RNN visualization in the blog post.

 By using this method, it's possible to have fine-grained control of the visualization's layout and the rendering of all of its components.
-There also seem to be a pretty selection of resources available for TikZ which helped out a lot.
+There also seem to be a pretty good selection of resources available for TikZ which helped out a lot.
 It definitely looks _way_ better than the graphviz version I had before.
 It did take a good amount of time tweaking the node positions to be just right, but certainly worth it for the result.